 NEW YORK, NY (22 September 2022) — Deloitte and Junk Kouture, the world’s largest sustainable fashion competition for young people, today announced a global collaboration to encourage and empower talented and passionate youth worldwide to join the fight against climate change.
-Junk Kouture is a unique program that offers young creatives of all backgrounds and experiences access to a year-round free academic program focused on fashion, sustainability, and addressing climate change.
-Students are challenged to design and create haute couture from waste and recycled materials that can be modeled and showcased on world stages.
+Junk Kouture is a unique programme that offers young creatives of all backgrounds and experiences access to a year-round free academic programme focussed on fashion, sustainability, and addressing climate change.
+Students are challenged to design and create haute couture from waste and recycled materials that can be modelled and showcased on world stages.

 “Mitigating the impacts of the climate crisis is a monumental task that requires all of us to take action,” says Jennifer Steinmann, Deloitte Global Sustainability & Climate Practice leader.
 “Working with Junk Kouture to further their mission will help unleash the creative brilliance of future generations, continue to empower them as they embrace sustainable living, and provide them with opportunities to express their unique capabilities as they advance climate action.”

-“Climate change affects almost every aspect of a consumer-focused organization’s day-to-day operations as well as its strategic vision.
-Deloitte works with clients to help them direct their strategy and investments toward sustainable and socially responsible growth, including helping them pursue a circular business model that embraces technological, organizational, and social innovation within and across value chains,” says Leon Pieters, Deloitte Global Consumer Industry leader.
+“Climate change affects almost every aspect of a consumer-focussed organisation’s day-to-day operations as well as its strategic vision.
+Deloitte works with clients to help them direct their strategy and investments toward sustainable and socially responsible growth, including helping them pursue a circular business model that embraces technological, organisational, and social innovation within and across value chains,” says Leon Pieters, Deloitte Global Consumer Industry leader.
 “Deloitte looks forward to bringing the diversification, innovation and excitement of Junk Kouture to our consumer clients and the next generation of the industry.”

 Founded in Ireland in 2010 by tech entrepreneur, and CEO of Junk Kouture, Troy Armour, the competition has recruited 100,000 participants to date, produced 15,000 distinctive designs, saved 40,000kg of waste from landfill, and amazed packed crowds at 60 sold-out arena shows.
 Now Junk Kouture is expanding and going global with a 10-year ambition to enrich the lives of a billion young people through creativity and sustainability.